Felice Figliucci

 Felice Figliucci (Felix Filliucius) (c.
 1525 – c.
 1590) was an Italian humanist, philosopher, and theologian.

 Life

-He was born at Siena about the year 1525.
+He was born in Siena about the year 1525.
 He completed his studies in philosophy at Padua and was for a time in the service of Cardinal Del Monte, afterwards Pope Julius III.
 In spite of the fact that he gained a great reputation as an orator and poet, and had a wide knowledge of Greek, no mention of his name is found in such standard works on the Renaissance as Burchardt, Voigt (Die Wiederbelebung des class.
 Alterthums), and Belloni (Il Seicento).
 After having enjoyed the pleasures of the worldly life at the court, in 1551 he entered the Dominican convent at Florence, where he assumed the name Alexus.

 Figliucci attended the Council of Trent, where he delivered a Latin oration.
-He died at Florence.
+He died in Florence.

 Works

 He wrote both original works in Italian, and translations from the Greek.
 They include: